isralduke/thatbook/22-song-of-songs.md

 > Your nose is like the tower of Lebanon
 > overlooking Damascus.
 > <a name="7:5">7:5</a> Your head crowns you like Mount Carmel.
-> The locks of your hair are like royal tapestries—
+> The locks of your hair are like royal tapestries —
 > the king is held captive in its tresses!
 > <a name="7:6">7:6</a> How beautiful you are!
 How lovely,
 > O love, with your delights!